TomEile/strain-specific-primers/README.md

 ## 04_uniquegenes.R
 Script to select unique genes from the pangenome.
-Here, you need input from previous folder (pangenome.tsv), your GCA identifier from GTDB (or another unique identifier if you would use on your own non published genomes), and optionally an outputfile, standard it will be saved in ../results/uniquegenes.tsv
+Here, you need input from previous folder (pangenome.tsv), your GCA identifier from GTDB (or another unique identifier if you would use on your own non-published genomes), and optionally an outputfile, standard it will be saved in ../results/uniquegenes.tsv

 04_uniquegenes pangenomes.tsv_in_folder_previous_step GCA_unique_identifier